MohitBhimrajka/Supervity_AP_Agent/features.md

 ### II.
 Transparent & Robust 3-Way Matching
 This is the core automation engine, designed for trust and accuracy.
 - **Automated Validation:** Automatically matches Invoices against Goods Receipt Notes (GRNs) and Purchase Orders (POs).
-- **Comprehensive Checks:** The engine validates more than just numbers:
+- **Comprehensive Checks:** The engine validates more than just numbers.
-    - **Price Mismatch:** Checks invoice prices against PO prices within a configurable tolerance.
-    - **Quantity Mismatch:** Checks billed quantities against received quantities on the GRN.
-    - **Item Mismatch:** Uses fuzzy matching to ensure items on the invoice exist on the PO.
-    - **Duplicate Invoice Detection:** Flags potential duplicate payments.
-    - **Timing Mismatches:** Ensures document dates are logical (e.g., an invoice isn't dated before goods are received).
 - **The Match Trace:** Every validation step is recorded in a detailed log.
 This provides **100% transparency**, showing users exactly why an invoice was approved or flagged for review.

 ### III.
 The AP Command Center
 The frontend is designed for two key personas: the AP clerk focused on execution and the manager focused on performance.
-- **Executive Dashboard:** A high-level view of strategic KPIs like **Touchless Invoice Rate**, **Discounts Captured vs. Missed**, and **Top Vendors by Exception Rate**.
+- **Executive Dashboard:** A high-level view of strategic KPIs.
-- **Invoice Workbench:** A power-user workspace designed for efficient exception handling.
-It features a three-column layout with a work queue, a detailed dossier view (including the Match Trace and a document viewer), and the integrated AI Copilot.
+- **Resolution Workbench:** A power-user workspace designed for efficient exception handling.
+It features a work queue, a detailed dossier view (including the Match Trace and a document viewer), and the integrated AP Copilot.
-- **Data Explorer:** A powerful search interface that allows users to perform custom queries across all invoice data and export the results.
+- **Invoice Explorer:** A powerful search interface that allows users to perform custom queries across all invoice data and export the results.

 ### IV.
-The AI Copilot & Proactive Engine
+The AP Copilot & Proactive Engine
 This is what elevates the system from simple automation to an intelligent partner.
 - **Conversational Interface:** Users can manage the entire AP process using natural language.
 - **Tool-Augmented AI:** The Copilot can use a wide array of "tools" to interact with the database, perform actions, and generate content.
 - **Proactive Intelligence:** The system doesn't just wait for commands.
-An internal monitoring service constantly looks for opportunities and risks, generating alerts for the user.
+An internal monitoring service constantly looks for opportunities and risks.
-- **Adaptive Learning:** The system learns from user actions to become smarter and more efficient over time.
+- **Adaptive Learning:** The system learns from user actions to become smarter and more efficient over time, with learnings visible in the **Learned Insights** page.

 ---

-## 4. Deep Dive: The AI Copilot's Toolkit
+## 4. Deep Dive: The AP Copilot's Toolkit

 The Copilot's power comes from its ability to use a wide range of tools.
 Below is a summary of its capabilities.